 - Loss of a job

 Myths about Loss and Bereavement

-While healing takes time, it also takes effort and often, the guidance of a grief counselor.
+- “The pain will go away with time.”
+While healing takes time, it also takes effort and, often, the guidance of a grief counselor.
 Denying or minimizing grief may feel good for a while, but grief always returns unless it is processed.
 Finding support sooner rather than later is usually a good choice.

 - Rebuilding the future: Processing the past often helps people accept a loss’ finality and then make necessary adjustments for the future.
 But for many bereaved, rebuilding after loss scares them.
 Thriveworks grief counselors understand and have navigated this fear with many clients.

 Grief therapy is not a quick-fix, but many people are glad they worked with an experienced and caring Thriveworks counselor as they walked through one of life’s toughest trials.

 Scheduling a Grief Therapy Appointment at Thriveworks Kennesaw in Cobb County

 Are you ready for a kind and experienced therapist to help you process a loss?
 Are you looking for Cobb counseling for grief?
 Thriveworks Kennesaw grief counselors have available appointments and are ready to support you.

 Grief often makes people feel isolated, so reaching out can be an important step in healing.
 But we know that nothing is easy when you are grieving.
 We tried to make scheduling an appointment for grief therapy as easy as possible.
 When clients call our office, they speak to person (not an automated response or voicemail), and we often schedule appointments for the following day.
 Our grief therapists also make weekend and evening appointments available, and we accept many insurance providers.
 Are you ready to process the loss and starting building toward your future?
 If you are ready, our grief therapists are ready too.